peterhry/peterhrynkow.com/_posts/2019-02-06-consistency-vs-flexibility.md

 categories: [api]
 ---

 When designing components in React, there are a number of different ways to render child elements.
-You could require the consumer to supply an array prop and let the component decide what to render or allow the consumer to compose child elements using the `children` prop.
-There are other, more advanced approaches as well.
-Let's look at a few different options.
+Some approaches are more flexible than others.
+Let's look at a few options.

 #### Array or object prop